Mo'ne Davis

-Mo'ne Ikea Davis (born June 24, 2001) is an American former Little League Baseball pitcher and current Hampton University softball player from Philadelphia, Pennsylvania.
+Mo'ne Ikea Davis (born June 24, 2001) is an American former Little League Baseball pitcher and former Hampton University softball player from Philadelphia, Pennsylvania.
 She was one of two girls who played in the 2014 Little League World Series and was the first girl to earn a win and to throw a shutout in Little League World Series history.
 She was the 18th girl overall to play and the sixth to get a hit.
 She was also the first Little League baseball player to appear on the cover of Sports Illustrated as a Little League player.

 Biography

 Davis is the daughter of Lamar Davis and Lakeisha McLean.
 She has lived with her mother and stepfather, Mark Williams, since the age of six.

 In 2008, Steve Bandura, who is program director for Marian Anderson Recreation Center in South Philadelphia, observed Davis playing football with her cousins and older brother.
 He noticed that "she was throwing this football in perfect spirals, effortless and running these tough kids down and tackling them."
 Bandura asked her if she would like to come to a basketball practice.
 When she came to practice, Bandura asked her to watch the practice, but she wanted to participate.
 Bandura told The Philadelphia Tribune that "Her eyes were just glued on the drill and, when it came time for her turn, she went through it like she has been doing it a thousand times.
 I just knew right then."
 According to The Philadelphia Tribune, Davis became Bandura's best basketball player and the only girl on the team.
 She also began playing and excelling at baseball and soccer.

-Bandura, together with other sponsors, helped Davis transfer to Springside Chestnut Hill Academy,.
+Bandura, together with other sponsors, helped Davis transfer to Springside Chestnut Hill Academy.
 Her mother, Lakeisha McLean, told The Philadelphia Tribune that she was unaware that her daughter was so athletic.
 In 2011, she was a point guard in basketball, a pitcher, shortstop, and third baseman in baseball, but she revealed that she started pitching when she was a substitute from outfielder, and mid-fielder for soccer.